Extending Redmine view templates in your plugins (new way)

 Paulo Neves

-RE: Extending Redmine view templates in your plugins (new way) - Added by Ben Cochran over 10 years ago
+RE: Extending Redmine view templates in your plugins (new way) - Added by Ben Cochran about 11 years ago

 Where are these plugins mentioned in the "About" section published? http://redmine.academ.org has a login prompt and no way to register.

-RE: Extending Redmine view templates in your plugins (new way) - Added by Sergey Melnikov almost 2 years ago
+RE: Extending Redmine view templates in your plugins (new way) - Added by Sergey Melnikov over 2 years ago

 if children form contains call type "f.text_field", "f.select" ...